MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-script.md

 ms.custom: devx-track-azurecli
 ---

-## Overview
+## Before you begin

-> [!NOTE]
-> It's strongly recommend to install the CLI with a package manager.
-A package manager makes sure you always get the latest updates,
-> and guarantees the stability of CLI components.
-Check and see if there is a package for your distribution before
+It's strongly recommend to install the CLI with a package manager.
+A package manager makes sure you always get the latest updates, and guarantees the stability of CLI components.
+Check and see if there is a package for your distribution before installing manually.
-> installing manually.

 The CLI requires the following software: